 Thomas M. Pohl

 Mr. Pohl is a Member at Burns White, with a practice that focuses on complex commercial and civil litigation and business disputes.
+He has been selected by his peers for inclusion in The Best Lawyers in America© in the category of Commercial Litigation (2021).
 He is a former Assistant United States Attorney and a former law clerk on the United States Court of Appeals.